cjrh/lifter/README.md

 everything available regardless of whether I'm on Linux or Windows.

-This design only works because these applications can be deployed as single-file exectuables.
+This design only works because these applications can be deployed as *single-file exectuables*.
 For more complex applications, a heavier OS-specific package manager will be required.

 ## Usage